elaqaoui/Webstack---Portfolio-Project---Wheather-App/README.md

 ## Installation

-To run the Weather Application locally, follow these steps:
+To run the Weather Application locally, follow these steps :

 1. **Clone the Repository**: